 The 15th of the Month Premium Rule

 - The premium for the employee is waived if they enroll on or after the 15th of the month

 - However, the entire month’s premium is charged if the employee enrolls on or before the 14th

 Most (but not all) insurers follow this rule.
-And if you don’t pay attention to new workers’ hire dates and your new hire waiting period, it’ll cost you money.
+And if you don’t pay attention to your new hire waiting period, you may end up getting a higher premium bill than expected.
 To avoid this trap, many employers opt for a first of the month follow “x” days waiting period.
 In this scenario, new hires are always eligible on the 1st of a month.
 However, this strategy has its own set of complications.

 The First of the Month Following “X” Days Strategy